layout image

 Symptom assessment

-Symptom management and control is the key reason for commencing a subcutaneous infusion so it is reaonable that a significant amount of time should be spent upon assessment of the patient’s symptoms and efficacy of the intervention.
+Symptom management and control is the key reason for commencing a subcutaneous infusion so it is reasonable that a significant amount of time is spent on assessment of the patient’s symptoms and efficacy of the intervention.
 Assessment should include:

-Use of available, validated tools to assist in the assessment of symptoms and condition of patient and family/carer is recommended.
-Some tools in common use to aid assessment and documentation of findings can be found at the Palliative Care Outcomes Collaborative (PCOC) website http://chsd.uow.edu.au/pcoc/.8 Services do not need to be enrolled in PCOC to access or use the tools.
+Use of available, validated tools to assist in assessment of symptoms and condition of patient and family is recommended.
+Some tools in common use to aid assessment and documentation of findings can be found at the Palliative Care Outcomes Collaboration (PCOC) website http://www.pcoc.org.au/.
+Services do not need to be enrolled in PCOC to access or use the tools.

 Unrelieved symptoms

-Breakthrough medication is defined as extra medication that may be required for symptoms not controlled by medications prescribed for continuous delivery.9 Administration of breakthrough doses will aid good pain and symptom control and should be used when:
+Breakthrough medication is defined as extra medication that may be required for symptoms uncontrolled by medications prescribed for continuous delivery.9 Administration of breakthrough doses will aid good pain and symptom control and should be used when:

-It is important to the successful commencement of an infusion that breakthrough medication is provided and used as needed in the first 48 hours after commencement.
-If symptoms continue to be unrelieved a review of medications being infused should be made.
-Check to ensure the medication is appropriate, that an appropriate dose has been prescribed and that the correct dosage has been prepared and is being infused.
+It is important to successful commencement of an infusion that breakthrough medication is provided and used as needed in the first 48 hours after commencement.
+If symptoms continue to be unrelieved, a review of medications being infused should be made.
+Check to ensure the medication is appropriate, that an appropriate dose has been prescribed and the correct dose has been prepared and is being infused.

 Adverse effects

-Subcutaneous infusion devices have been used to deliver medications traditionally over a 24 hour period to reduce the risk of errors in setting up the Graseby.7 Although the Graseby is now being phased out, evidence on microbiological stability, and physical and chemical compatibility still most commonly relates to a 24 hour period.
-It is for this reason that a 24 hour infusion period is still recommended.9 To minimise the risk of a significant site related adverse event, careful inspection of the site and prompt response to any noted change should form part of good care.
+Subcutaneous infusion devices have been used to deliver medications traditionally over a 24 hour period to reduce the risk of errors in setting up the Graseby syringe driver.7 Although the Graseby is now rarely used, evidence on microbiological stability, and physical and chemical compatibility still most commonly relates to a 24 hour period.
+Therefore, a 24 hour infusion period is still recommended.7 To minimise risk of a significant site related adverse event, careful inspection of the site and prompt response to any noted change should form part of good care.

 Adverse events related to the drugs being infused, though relatively uncommon, should be noted.
 The infusion should be stopped and followed by observation of the patient and team discussion about ongoing management.